 Uncle Sam takes the position that marriage is a good thing, and the Internal Revenue Code reserves a few federal tax perks for those who tie the knot.
-Married couples are eligible for the largest standard deduction when they file together, and they can earn more before moving into the next highest tax bracket, both of which typically result in a lower tax bill.
+Married couples are eligible for the largest standard deduction when they file together, and they can earn more before moving into the next highest tax bracket as well.
+Both factors typically result in a lower tax bill.
 But there’s a potential downside to the married filing joint status, too.

 You have three choices for your tax filing status if you’re legally married:

 - You can file a joint married return,